 Uechi-ryu is a traditional style of Okinawan karate.
 Uechi-ryū means "Style of Uechi" or "School of Uechi".
 Originally called Pangai-noon, which translates to English as "half-hard, half-soft", the style was renamed Uechi-ryū after the founder of the style, Kanbun Uechi.

 Uechi-Ryū emphasizes toughness of body with quick blows and kicks.
 Some of the more distinctive weapons of Uechi practitioners are the one-knuckle punch (shoken), spearhand (nukite), and the toe kick (sokusen geri).
-On account of this emphasis on simplicity, stability, and a combination of linear and circular movements, proponents claim the style is more practical for self-defense than most other martial arts.
+On account of this emphasis on simplicity, stability, and a combination of linear and circular movements, many proponents feel the style is more practical for self-defense than other martial arts.